bartificer/programming-by-stealth/docs/tidbit5.md

 #### Consider Creating a Temporary Local 'Remote'

-If not having any backups makes you uncomfortably nervous, consider adding an additional *remote* on a thumb-drive or external hard drive.
+If not having any backups makes you uncomfortably nervous, consider adding an additional *remote* on a thumb drive or external hard drive.
 You can keep it disconnected most of the time, plug it in, push, and then disconnect it again.

 Remember that a *remote* is any other Git repo, even another one sharing your file system.
 The URL to a local remote is simply the path to the folder containing it.
 The simplest thing to do is to create your temporary remote by cloning the repo you're actually doing your work in, then adding the new clone to your primary repo as a sensibly-named remote (maybe `temp_backup` or something similar), and then pushing to that new remote periodically.